-- 14-day isolation of our crew prior to reporting for crew change; - decreased crew change frequency to minimize the frequency of travel and turnover of crew; - twice daily temperature checks; - eliminated large group meetings; - reduced seating capacity in galley for social distancing;

-- eliminated self-servicing of food; - increased frequency of disinfectant cleaning in communal areas on the rig; and - reduced number of personnel in elevators to a maximum of four.
+- 14-day isolation of our crew prior to reporting for crew change; - decreased crew change frequency to minimize the frequency of travel and turnover of crew; - twice daily temperature checks; - eliminated large group meetings; - reduced seating capacity in galley for social distancing; - eliminated self-servicing of food; - · increased frequency of disinfectant cleaning in communal areas on the rig; and - reduced number of personnel in elevators to a maximum of four.

 In addition, the Ocean Monarch was previously expected to commence drilling operations in Myanmar in late March 2020.
 As a result of the COVID-19 pandemic and restrictions put in place by the Republic of the Union of Myanmar, the start of the drilling contract has been delayed until COVID-19 restrictions are eased and our customer has agreed to commence the drilling program.
 As of the date of this report, the Ocean Monarch is currently warm stacked in Johor Bahru, Malaysia where it is earning a standby rate intended to cover our daily operating costs while waiting to commence its contract.
-We expect the contract to commence in the third quarter of 2020.
+We expect the contract to commence in the fourth quarter of 2020.

-During the first half of 2020, we incurred incremental costs of approximately \$5.0 million related to the COVID-19 pandemic.
-As of the date of this report, we currently expect to incur similar costs during the remainder of 2020 but cannot predict the future financial impact of our response to the pandemic nor its duration in this fluid environment.
+During the three- and nine-month periods ended September 30, 2020, we incurred incremental costs of approximately \$3.6 million and \$8.7 million, respectively, related to the COVID-19 pandemic.
+As of the date of this report, we expect to incur similar types of costs during the remainder of 2020 but cannot predict the future financial impact of our response to the pandemic nor its duration in this fluid environment.
 As such, costs may be more than projected, perhaps by a material amount.
-See "Risk Factors" in Item 1A of Part II of this report.

 Regulatory Surveys and Planned Downtime.
 Our operating income is negatively impacted when we perform certain regulatory inspections, which we refer to as a special survey, that are due every five years for most of our rigs.
 The inspection interval for our North Sea rigs is two-and-one-half years.
 In addition, our operating income is negatively impacted by planned downtime for upgrades, contract preparation and mobilization of rigs; however, in some cases, we may be compensated for all or a portion of this downtime.
-During the remainder of 2020, we expect to spend approximately 95 days for upgrades, surveys, contract preparation and mobilization of rigs, which includes an aggregate of approximately 65 days for special surveys, upgrades and contract preparation for the Ocean BlackLion and approximately 30 days for the mobilization of the Ocean Monarch and Ocean Apex related to their upcoming contracts.
+During the remainder of 2020, we expect to spend approximately 120 days for upgrades, surveys, contract preparation and mobilization of rigs, which includes approximately 90 days for reactivation and contract preparation activities for the Ocean Onyx and approximately 30 days for the mobilization of the Ocean Monarch and Ocean Apex related to their upcoming contracts.
 We can provide no assurance as to the exact timing and/or duration of downtime associated with regulatory inspections, upgrades, contract preparation, rig mobilizations and other shipyard projects.
 See " - Contract Drilling Backlog."